AR4789-OS/File-Manager/README.md

 # File Manager
 ![File Manager Icon](/FileManager.png)

-File Manager will be the default Calculator app for AROS
+File Manager will be the default Files app for AROS

 Like most of the other default applications it is written in C++